hilverd/shared-terminal-workshops/README.md

 ## Usage

 * To start a presentation session, the presenter runs `./present.sh`.
+Once the VM is configured and running, a `tmux` session is started in which every logged in participant gets a window.

 * Each participant connects to the VM using `ssh -p 2222 <user>@<host-ip>`.
 By default, the users `alice` and `bob` are available with password `vagrant`.
 To find out `<host-ip>`, see the output